johnpuddephatt/stgeorges/_volunteering/minibus-driver.md

 ---
 title: Minibus Driver
 description: |-
-  Do you have a relevant UK driving license?
+  Do you hold a relevant UK driving license?

   We’re looking for a volunteer to help us by driving community groups to different venues in the local area.